Aauustiin/CSSUnityWorkshop/README.md

 > Note: The [Unity Documentation](https://docs.unity3d.com/ScriptReference/index.html) will be very useful in finding out more information about functions that you haven't used before.

-You should aim for something like this:
+You should aim for something like [this](https://i.imgur.com/FxuHcY6.gifv).

-ADD GIF HERE

 If you're having trouble, check out the example project in this repo for hints.